35 Famous Russian Sayings, Quotes and Proverbs

 English meaning: The apple doesn’t fall far from the tree.

-Similar to the English version, this saying suggests that children grow up to be like their parents.
+Just like the English version, this saying suggests that children grow up to be very similar to their parents.

 Literal translation: The first pancake is a lump.

 English meaning: Not bad for the first time. / Practice makes perfect.

 In Russia, блины are pancakes often eaten with sour cream, caviar or salmon.
 When making блины, the первый блин (first pancake) is often a ком (a lump) because the consistency of the dough may not be quite right.

 These pancakes are usually large and very thin (similar to French crepes).
 This gives them the tendency to turn into lumps, which is the origin of this saying.

 There are lots of interesting Russian phrases that involve the animal kingdom:

 16. Делать из мухи слона.